-The Calabi--Yau $3$-fold which is the intersection of two Grassmannians $G(2,5)$ with general positions in $\P^9$ is discussed in \cite{kanazawa,miura2,kapustka2}.
-By Lemma \ref{lem_degeneration}, we get the following proposition concerning such Calabi--Yau $3$-fold.
+The Calabi--Yau $3$-fold that is an intersection of two Grassmannians $G(2,5)$ with general positions in $\P^9$ is discussed in \cite{kanazawa,miura2,kapustka2}.
+By Lemma \ref{lem_degeneration2}, we get the following proposition concerning such Calabi--Yau $3$-folds.

 \begin{prop} Let $Z \subset G(2,W)=G(2,5)$ be the zero locus of a general section of $\wedge^2 \scQ (1)$.
 Then $Z$ is a flat degeneration of Calabi--Yau $3$-folds of type $G(2,W) \cap G(2,W) \subset \P\left(\wedge^2 W \right)$. \end{prop}